The Council on Foreign Relations

 Findings

+Scrolling through the home page?
+Separation between the nav and page was non-existent.
+At times it would look like there was a mistake because the navigation would flow directly into the content.
 To fix this we added a drop shadow.
 It immediately elevated the navigation from the content below.
-We also adjusted the speed at which the navigation would come back down when the user scrolled up.
-Before if the user moved up by even 5px the navigation would come down and likely cover up what they were looking at.
+We also adjusted the speed at which the navigation would come back down as the user scrolled up.
+Before, if the user moved up by even 5px the navigation would appear and cover their view port.
 No longer!
 The user has to consistently scroll up for at least 150px before the navigation appears.

 Updated

+There was also confusion about the difference between the navigational elements and what was tranding.
+Without the option to use “trending” as a label I needed to figure out how to differentiate it from true menu items.
 The issue is most apparent on mobile.
 Tags have been updated to utilize what was defined for the design system based on the Backgrounder work.

 Our most glaring overlook was how the new navigation would interact with other navigation tiers.
-When we updated the main navigation it was decided that the sticky nav should be deleted.
-And the member nav was left as something separate.
+When we updated the main navigation it was decided that the sticky nav should be deleted and the member nav was left as something separate.

-No surprise - we brought back the sticky navigation.
+Re-implemented stick nav.
 As a site with primarily editorial content our users want to know what they’re reading and where they are within the article.
 As long as they have an easy way to get back to the main navigation that is sufficient.

 Members are getting a full overhaul of their navigation.
 Our main nav is tall.
-If we add a member nav on top of that - well, the content may not be in the viewport depending on the screen size.
+If we add a member nav on top of that – well, the content may not be in the view port depending on the screen size.

 The updated member navigation is only new to members who solely use desktop or tablet.
 Clicking on their avatar will open the member navigation allowing them to quickly get to where they need to go.